Fedalto/ideas/thousand.md

 Resource management, planning and configuration in video games provide simplified but effective and understandable controls and visibility over progress and process.
 Commercial software would benefit from visualizing the process and progress of work.

+ * Visualizes the state of resources: spare capacity, tied up and bottlenecks.
  * A skill tree diagram of competitors, employees and suppliers.
  * Avatars showing the state that a procedure is in where animation indicates change over time.
  * The movement of individuals and resources around a graph.